conventional-changelog/conventional-changelog/README.md

     conventional-changelog -i CHANGELOG.md --overwrite

   Options
     -i, --infile              Read the CHANGELOG from this file -o, --outfile             Write the CHANGELOG to this file.
 If unspecified, it prints to stdout -w, --overwrite           Overwrite the infile
-    -p, --preset                 Name of the preset you want to use -k, --pkg                    A filepath of where your package.json is located -a, --append                 Should the generated block be appended -s, --version-range-start    index of semver tags at which to start -n, --verion-range-count     How many versions to generate -v, --verbose                Verbose output
+    -p, --preset              Name of the preset you want to use -k, --pkg                 A filepath of where your package.json is located -a, --append              Should the generated block be appended -b, --all-blocks          Generate all blocks
+    -v, --verbose             Verbose output
     -c, --context             A filepath of a javascript that is used to define template variables --git-raw-commits-opts    A filepath of a javascript that is used to define git-raw-commits options --parser-opts             A filepath of a javascript that is used to define conventional-commits-parser options --writer-opts             A filepath of a javascript that is used to define conventional-changelog-writer options
 ```